Rodolphe Töpffer: Publications

 The University Press of Mississippi published an English translation of his full-length stories as well as previously unpublished works in 2007.

-Rodolphe is considered alternatively the father or at least an important precursor to the modern art form of comics.
-He is also considered to be an influence to younger comic artists such as Wilhelm Busch (15 April 1832 – 9 January 1908), creator of Max and Moritz.
+Töpffer is considered alternatively the father or at least an important precursor to the modern art form of comics.
+He is also considered to be an influence on younger comics artists such as Wilhelm Busch, creator of Max and Moritz.

 Child art

 Töpffer wrote two chapters on child art and child creativity in his book Reflections et menus propos d'un peintre genevois (1848), which was published after his death.
 He wrote that children often displayed greater creativity than trained artists, whose creativity was often overshadowed by their technical skill.